Tony58321/Statify/Statify_Proposal.md

 - UI Bugs: Elements that are not in the right place, or are formatted incorrectly.
 - Performance Issues: Slow loading times for the application or excessive API calls.

+### Test Automation & CI

+Our Test Automation Infrastructure will be Playwright.

+**Why Playwright?**

+Statify relies on user input on a web page for the application to work properly, whether it be clicking buttons or entering information in a form.
+In order to automate this process, we considered a few testing infrastructures.
+These included Selenium, Cyprus, Jest, and Playwright.
+Given the options, we chose an infrastructure that would provide the best tests for our application.
+Playwright and Jest were our top options after speaking to our TA, however, Playwright offers functionality that Jest doesn’t.
+Playwright allows us to test each button click, test if the page loads, enter user information, and more while allowing us to see these checks happen in real time.
+It also works well with Vite and React which our app is built on, and tests the app on multiple web browsers (Firefox, Chrome, etc).
+Jest has some limitations with Vite and mainly acts to test functions.

+**How to add a new test to Playwright:**
+To add a new test to Playwright, the tester must create a testing file in JavaScript within the “tests” directory in “statify-react”.
+Each file should run separately so that we can test the source of an error.
+Ensure that npm run dev is running on localhost:7513.
+Testers can run a test in two ways, either using npx playwright test --ui or npx playwright test -- header in the terminal.
+To see the webpage appear and see how each step looks to a user, we recommend running npx playwright test --ui.
+Here you can click through each test file and simulate a user’s experience.

 ### Documentation Plan
 Our team will provide a help page for users of our website.
 It will be accessible from the homepage of our website.
 The help page will offer instructions for how to use different features of our website, how to create a Spotify account, and how to report issues.
 Users can utilize this page whenever they have questions about how to use our website.